 Criteria JORC Code Explanation Commentary Sampling techniques Nature and quality of sampling (eg cut channels, random chips, or specific specialised industry standard measurement tools appropriate to the minerals under investigation, such as down hole gamma sondes, or handheld XRF instruments, etc).
 These examples should not be taken as limiting the broad meaning of sampling.
 Include reference to measures taken to ensure sample representivity and the appropriate calibration of any measurement tools or systems used.
-Sampling is guided by Sandfire protocols as per industry standard.
 Aspects of the determination of mineralisation that are Material to the Public Report.
 In cases where 'industry standard' work has been done this would be relatively simple (eg 'reverse circulation drilling was used to obtain 1 m samples from which 3 kg was pulverised to produce a 30 g charge for fire assay').
 In other cases more explanation may be required, such as where there is coarse gold that has inherent sampling problems.
-Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information.
-Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
+Unusual commodities or mineralisation types (eg submarine nodules) may warrant disclosure of detailed information. second stage reduction via Boyd crusher to -4mm.
+Representative subsamples are split and pulverised through LM5.
+RC sample are crushed to -4mm through a Boyd crusher and representative subsamples pulverised via LM5.
+Pulverising is to nominal 90% passing -75μm and checked using wet sieving Drilling techniques Drill type (eg core, reverse circulation, open-hole hammer, rotary air blast, auger, Bangka, sonic, etc) and details (eg core diameter, triple or standard tube, depth of diamond tails, face-sampling bit or other type, whether core is oriented and if so, by what method, etc).
 DD is completed using NQ2 size coring equipment.
 RC drilling is with sampling hammer of nominal 140mm hole.
 All drill collars are surveyed using RTK GPS with downhole surveying.
 All core where possible is oriented using a Reflex ACT II RD orientation tool.
 Downhole surveying is undertaken using a gyroscopic survey instrument.
 Drill sample recovery Method of recording and assessing core and chip sample recoveries and results assessed.
 Diamond core recovery is logged and captured into the database.
 Core recoveries are measured by drillers for every drill run.
 The core length recovered is physically measured for each run and recorded and used to calculate the core recovery as a perecentage core recovered.